Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Setting and Basic Assumptions

+Let $Z\in\mathcal{Z}$ denote an exogenous (i.e., randomly assigned) instrument in the experimental dataset that induces individuals into treatment.
+The identification analysis accommodates bounded $\mathcal{Z}$ with an arbitrary number of support points.
+Typically, $Z\in\{0,1\}$, representing random assignment to treatment or control groups, which may differ from the realized treatment $D$.
+More generally, $Z$ may have more than two support points, or even satisfy $Z\in[0,1]$ as in \citet{heckman1999local}.
+Since the binary case is predominant in practice, I adopt its terminology for expositional convenience.
+I refer to experiments with $P(D=Z|G=E)=1$ as having perfect compliance, and to the remaining cases as exhibiting imperfect compliance.

+The short-term experimental dataset reveals $(S,D,X,Z)$, but not the long-term outcome $Y$.
+The long-term observational dataset reveals $(Y,S,D,X)$, but contains no exogenous instrument $Z$.
+Note that the data structure does not support the direct use of well-established instrumental variable methods for identification of \textit{long-term} treatment effects, since the outcome of interest $Y$ is never observed together with an instrument $Z$ (e.g. as in \citet{imbens1994identification}, \citet{heckman1999local} and \citet{mogstad2018using}).

-\begin{continueexample}{ex:head_start_basic} The observational dataset is the National Longitudinal Survey of Youth (NLSY), and the experimental dataset is the Head Start Impact Study (HSIS).
-In the HSIS, $Z=1$ if the individual is assigned to participation in Head Start and $Z=0$ if assigned to non-participation. $D$ is the indicator for true participation. \citet{kline2016evaluating} explain that some individuals may have $D\neq Z$. \end{continueexample}
+\begin{continueexample}{ex:head_start_basic} The observational dataset is the Child and Young Adult Supplement to the National Longitudinal Survey of Youth 79 Cohort (NLSY79) which reveals $(Y,S,D)$.
+The experimental dataset is the Head Start Impact Study (HSIS) which reveals $(S,D,Z)$, where $Z=1$ if the individual is assigned to participation in Head Start and $Z=0$ if assigned to non-participation. \citet{puma2010head} explain that some individuals may have $D\neq Z$. \end{continueexample}

+\begin{remark} Introducing $Z$ in the experiment allows for (but does not require) imperfect compliance, which is of great practical relevance.
+In contrast, existing methods predominantly assume that $D$ is randomly assigned, which need not hold under imperfect compliance.
+The identification framework in \Cref{sect:identification} nests these methods and extends them to allow this possibility. \end{remark}